-Watercolor is often though as a “non fixable medium”.
+The following answers to watercolor problems, questions, and solutions are meant to help you become a better watercolor painter.
+Watercolor painting is often thought to be a “non-fixable medium.”
 Even the best Watercolor Paintings may have been adjusted and turned into a beautiful Watercolor Painting.

-You can correct mistakes, and bingo a beautiful Watercolor Painting will appear.
+You can correct mistakes and bingo a beautiful watercolor painting will appear.
 Keep this handy fix-it guide close by and consider this free watercolor software.
 Problems are not in any order of the most numerous to least.
-The first one does occur quite often.
+The first one does occur quite often, however.

 This is overworking watercolor paint: